Welcome to Munich, ARMY ♥

 If you are with children or teenagers, repeat the meeting point before entering the crowd and agree on what a younger fan should do if the group gets separated.

-07After the show: the crowd moves in waves
+08After the show: Fröttmaning may pause the crowd

 After the concert, the crowd does not disappear.
 It moves in waves.
 Many people will naturally head back toward Fröttmaning and the U6, which means the station and the approach to the station can become the slowest part of the night.